Planning Our Fall Road Trip To Western Canada

 Travelling North To South On Vancouver Island

 We start our visit to Vancouver Island in the Comox and Courtenay area.
 For this stop we are booked into the Old House Hotel & Spa on the Courtenay River.
 On our last visit to Courtney, we explored the area and had an amazing wildlife and whale watching experience out of Campbell River.
-We are sure to find some great outdoor fun on this return visit.
+We are sure to find some great outdoor fun on this return visit to the Comox Valley.

 From Courtenay we head south to the Parksville area outside of Nanaimo.
 Our stay is booked in the Tigh-Na-Mara Seaside Resort.
 We stayed in this great property on other visits to Vancouver Island.
 We have a great ocean view and will be sure to enjoy the onsite spa facilities again.